vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Wednesday 2025-11-19, I skipped hand gripper exercises, using the time (and some of the same muscles) for periodic handwriting practice instead.

+## 2025-11-20: skipped jogging

+On Thursday 2025-11-20, I skipped jogging because I had to address time-sensitive stuff at work in the morning and early afternoon, and it was pretty late by the time I was ready to go jogging.
+Strength exercises were not due that day, so I didn't have to skip them.

+I did hand gripper exercises and breath holds as usual.

+## 2025-11-21: skipped jogging and strength exercises

+On Friday 2025-11-21, I skipped jogging and strength exercises because I had to address time-sensitive stuff at work in the morning and early afternoon, and it was pretty late by the time I was ready to go jogging.

+I did hand gripper exercises and humming with intermittent pauses; the latter wasn't due but I decided to make use of the time freed up by not doing. jogging and strength exercises.